Minyante/web-of-science-tools/readme.md

 ## usage

 when launching the webscraper.py script, you will be prompted to enter the main directory. this directory must include the chromedriver.exe (see download above) and a file named "firmnames.xlsx" which must contain a column header "Firm Name"

+do not interact with the automated chrome browser when running, make sure to enter credentials through the terminal

 ## known issues